aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 Stack Sample Analyzer (SSA)
 ===========================

-SSA has a number of subcommand.
-Every command is a specific type of report based on population of stack traces from dump file.
+SSA has a number of subcommands.
+Every command is a specific type of report based on a population of stack traces from a dump file.

 Available subcommands are